ging/fiware-draco/docs/processors_catalogue/ngsi_ckan_sink.md

 [Top](#top)

 #### <a name="section1.2.1"></a>Organizations naming conventions
-* Data model by entity (`data_model=dm-by-entity`).
+-   Data model by entity (`data_model=dm-by-entity`).
 An organization named as the notified `fiware-service` header value (or, in absence of such a header, the defaulted value for the FIWARE service) is created (if not existing yet).
-Since based in [PostgreSQL only accepts] https://www.postgresql.org/docs/current/static/sql-syntax-lexical.html#SQL-SYNTAX-IDENTIFIERS), it must be said only alphanumeric characters and the underscore (`_`) are accepted.
+Since based in [PostgreSQL only accepts](https://www.postgresql.org/docs/current/static/sql-syntax-lexical.html#SQL-SYNTAX-IDENTIFIERS), it must be said only alphanumeric characters and the underscore (`_`) are accepted.
 The hyphen ('-') is also accepted.
 This leads to certain [encoding](#section2.3.3) is applied depending on the `enable_encoding` configuration parameter.
 Nevertheless, different than PostgreSQL, [organization lengths](http://docs.ckan.org/en/latest/api/#ckan.logic.action.create.organization_create) may be up to 100 characters (minimum, 2 characters).

 -   Data model by entity id (`data_model=dm-by-entity-id`).
 The organization name will take the value of the notified header `fiware-service`.
 Note that in this case, encoding is never applied.

 The following table summarizes the organization name composition: